fklaggesd/Portfolio_FKD/README.md

 # Context

-The Barro Lee data consists of a panel of 138 countries for the period 1960 to 1985.
-The dependent variable is national growth rates in GDP per capita for the periods 1965-1975 and 1975-1985.
-The growth rate in GDP over a period from t1 to t2 is commonly defined as log(GDPt1 /GDPt2 ).
-The number of variables are p=62.
-The number of complete observations is n=90.
+The Barro Lee dataset is a panel of 138 countries from 1960 to 1985.
+It measures national growth rates in GDP per capita between 1965-1975 and 1975-1985, calculated as the logarithmic difference in GDP from time t1 to t2.
+The dataset contains 62 variables, with a total of 90 complete observations.

 The full data set and further details can be found at http://www.nber.org/pub/barro.lee, http: //www.barrolee.com, and, http://www.bristol.ac.uk//Depts//Economics//Growth//barlee.htm.